-If you thought you couldn’t make homemade fudgy brownies without a box mix…you were wrong.
+If you thought you couldn’t make fudgy brownies without a box mix…you were wrong.
+This recipe is chock full of tips to make homemade brownies fudgy!

 I know you.
 You’re like me.
 How do I know this?